The Science of Influence: Why Some Voices Naturally Rise (And Why That's Good for Your Business)

 The research draws a critical distinction between two forms of hierarchy: dominance and prestige.

 • Dominance hierarchies are what we see in the animal kingdom—coercive structures imposed through physical aggression and fear.
 The strong force the weak.
+In a pride of lions, for example, leadership is maintained through strength and the threat of violence.

 • Prestige hierarchies, by contrast, are uniquely human.
 They emerge not from coercion, but from a voluntary, bottom-up conferral of status.
 Individuals freely choose to defer to, learn from, and follow those they perceive as skilled, knowledgeable, or esteemed.
+Think about how software developers around the world follow the work of people like Satya Nadella or Jensen Huang.
+No one is forced to listen to them, yet their ideas shape decisions because people believe they know what they’re doing.

 The Model: How Prestige Creates Unequal Influence

-Crucially, this is not a failure of the system.
-It is the system functioning exactly as evolution designed it.
 Prestige-based hierarchies are adaptive.
 They allow groups to efficiently leverage the knowledge and judgment of their most capable members, improving collective decision-making and group success.

 What This Means for Modern Leaders